mit-orcd/orcd-docs-edit/docs/recipes/spack-basics.md

 !!! note "Prerequisites"

     This example assumes you have access to a Slurm partition and are working with a Rocky Linux environment.
+    The example also uses git command, so some familiarity with git is useful.

 #### 1. Configure an instance of Spack in a working directory under your account